SheCodesAus/she-codes-crowdfunding-api-project-isabelputri/README.md

 - User
   - [X] Create
   - [X] Retrieve
-  - [ ] Update --> Not allowed for better record keeping purposes
+  - [X] Update
-  - [ ] Destroy --> --> Not allowed for better record keeping purposes
+  - [ ] Destroy --> not allowed for better record keeping purposes

 ### Implement suitable permissions

 **Note: Not all of these may be required for your project, if you have not included one of these please justify why.**

 - Project
-  - [ ] Limit who can create
+  - [x] Limit who can create --> only logged in user can create
-  - [ ] Limit who can retrieve --> For transparency purposes, anyone should be able to view all projects
+  - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all projects
-  - [ ] Limit who can update
+  - [x] Limit who can update --> only admin can update
-  - [ ] Limit who can delete
+  - [x] Limit who can delete --> only admin can delete
 - Pledge
-  - [ ] Limit who can create
+  - [ ] Limit who can create --> both logged in/anonymous users can pledge
-  - [ ] Limit who can retrieve --> For transparency purposes, anyone should be able to view all pledges
+  - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all pledges
-  - [ ] Limit who can update
+  - [x] Limit who can update --> only admin can update, supporter cannot change their mind once they've donated
-  - [ ] Limit who can delete
+  - [x] Limit who can delete --> only admin can delete, supporter cannot change their mind once they've donated
 - User
-  - [ ] Limit who can retrieve --> For transparency purposes, anyone should be able to view all users
+  - [ ] Limit who can retrieve --> for transparency purposes, anyone should be able to view all users
-  - [ ] Limit who can update
+  - [x] Limit who can update --> user can only update password of their own account
-  - [ ] Limit who can delete
+  - [ ] Limit who can delete --> not allowed for better record keeping purposes

 ### Implement relevant status codes